jcheong0428/jcheong0428.github.io/_posts/2016-07-24-How-to-use-the-Discovery-cluster.markdown

 myqstat
 ```

-how to submit a job
+# how to submit a job
+You submit a job using the ```qsub``` command.
+Couple of options
+-N : name of job
+-M : my email address
+-m : bea (sends email when job starts and ends)

 ```
 qsub <job script>
 qsub -N <name of job> -M <my email> -m bea -l walltime=<hh:mm:ss> <job script>
 ```

-how to make a job script
+# how to make a job script
 Sample bash script that calls a python script to do things

 ```